betaflight/betaflight/.devcontainer/README.md

 Once VS Code is installed, add the Dev Containers extension using the [official guide](https://code.visualstudio.com/docs/devcontainers/containers).

-### Fully open source solution via devpod and VSCodium
+### Fully open-source solution via devpod and VSCodium

-VSCode from Microsoft and its Dev Containers Extension are not fully open source.
+VSCode from Microsoft and its Dev Containers Extension are not fully open-source.

-The [VSCodium project](https://vscodium.com/) builds from the open source repository of VSCode stripping Microsoft proprietary code.
+The [VSCodium project](https://vscodium.com/) builds from the open-source repository of VSCode stripping Microsoft proprietary code.
 Similarly the [devpod project](https://devpod.sh/) provides a wrapper similar to the Microsoft Dev Containers Extension around the open [development container specification](https://containers.dev/).
 The two can be used together to achieve something similar to Microsoft's proprietary solution.